 However, it’s important to note that this study has some limitations with regards to hangover-inducing drinking.

-Previous studies have found some dark spirits and drinks may actually make hangovers worse. suggests that drinks with more congeners (natural compounds in liquor that give off distinctive flavors and color characteristics) are more likely to cause severe hangovers.
+Previous studies have found some dark spirits and drinks may actually make hangovers worse.

 This study used light-colored beverages: lager and white wine.

 Also, the researchers struggled to recruit participants to drink non-alcoholic beer and wine, so the study lacked this form of control group.

 But hangovers are — or at least could be — a red flag, Hassanein says.

 “Hangovers vary between people and their tolerance to the amount of alcohol they ingest,” he noted.
 “Hangovers alert the drinker to their ability of handling amounts of alcohol in whatever beverage they drink.”